bparanj/crystal/computer/terms/radio-frequency.md

-Radio Frequency (RF) refers to the range of electromagnetic waves with frequencies typically from about 3 kHz to 300 GHz.
+Radio Frequency (RF) refers to the range of electromagnetic waves with frequencies  from about 3 kHz to 300 GHz.
 RF is widely used in various forms of wireless communication and electronic applications.
 Here are the key points to understand about RF in electronics:

 1. **Frequency Range**:
    - **Low Frequency (LF)**: 30 kHz to 300 kHz, used in maritime communication, navigation signals.